 For example, the functional level of a telecom company like Vodafone might be a district or even a store.
 At this level of strategic planning, general strategic goals are reduced to concrete strategic measures.

-Corporate strategy vs Business strategy
+Corporate level strategy vs Business level strategy

 Every company has a corporate level strategy, no matter its size.